rafalf/download-college-csv/README.md

 * -c, --college : pass in a college name e.g. -c Alameda (if not provided, all colleges scraped)
 * -p, --print-college : to print out all available colleges
 * -s, --screen-capture : to save a screenshot of the browser before the csv file is downloaded
-* -p, --print-college : to print all available colleges with their ids. ids are used to pass as an argument when we want to scrape only a specific college.
 * -r, --retry : to set how many times the script will retry to scrape/download data. (***default*** = 3).
 * --convert :  to create a xlsx file
 * -u, --url : set to: "course success" (or don't pass in as it's set by ***default***)